Your Common Orthodontic Questions Answered

-Our kid friendly orthodontists and team work hand-in-hand to ensure that patients get quality, personalized treatment that exceeds their expectations.
-The team members at Fry Orthodontic Specialists are unconditionally committed to providing quality and exceptional service to their patients.
+Our kid-friendly orthodontists and team work hand-in-hand to ensure that patients get quality, personalized treatment that exceeds their expectations.
+The team members at Fry Orthodontic Specialists are unconditionally committed to providing quality and exceptional service to our patients.

 As a general rule, orthodontic wires progress from very light, flexible wires to heavier, more rigid wires depending on the initial alignment of your teeth.
 Fry Orthodontic Specialists primarily uses three wires during your braces treatment.
 Each wire is designed to provide a special force to the teeth to keep them progressing toward the finished result.